Budgeting Tips for When Getting Ready for a Baby

 New parents in the UK can spend anything up to £10,000 in the first year of having a baby.
 There’s the cot, the nappies, the pram, the slings, toys, formula, car seats and toys; that’s before you even think about nursery… Having said that, you don’t have to spend this much if you’re smart about it – it’s an average, not a target!

 You need to work out how much you can afford and what you’re going to spend the money on.
 Head here for a really useful budget calculator; you’ll need to look at least 18 months ahead so you’ve got the pregnancy and the first year or so covered.
 Work out how much you’ll have coming in and how much you’ll be spending.
 Then, use these tips to reduce the amounts a bit.
+If you’re interested in a budget and subscription tracking app, check out truebill reviews.

 - Start bargain-hunting NOW